- Vision Screening Home

 - Screening Preparation (Includes Re-Screening, Referral, and Follow-Up)

 - Procedures (Includes pass/refer criteria)

 Children Post Newborn Through 20 Years of Age

-The Minnesota Department of Health (MDH) Vision Screening Training program provides screeners with the necessary skills to identify children in need of further diagnosis and treatment.
+The Minnesota Department of Health (MDH) Vision Screening Training program provides the necessary skills to identify children in need of further diagnosis and treatment.

 The website is for programs such as:

 - Child and Teen Checkups (C&TC)

 - Early Learning Programs (including Early Head Start and Head Start)

 - Other wellness programs that screen children's hearing and vision

 Vision screening is the most practical approach to identify children in need of professional services.
 Early identification and treatment can prevent or alleviate many of the problems that result from impaired vision.